Please note that dates in the Timeline may be changed.

 Prior to application, the nonprofit organization must first submit a Notice of Intent To Apply (NOI).
 The purpose of the NOI is to aid in New Charter School Application planning for the Commission, as well as inform the public of the location of the proposed charter school.
 The NOI is nonbinding, and applicants may choose not to pursue a full proposal.

-Applicants must submit proposals via the Commission’s online submission portal, Epicenter.
+Applicants must submit proposals via the Commission’s online file sharing program, Box.
 Once received, applications will be reviewed for completeness.
 Applicants must deliver hard copies of their proposal to Commission office once their electronic proposal has been deemed complete.
 Completed proposals will be reviewed by state and national evaluators with expertise in the fields of student achievement/performance, school operations/governance, and finance.

 Please visit our Application Archive to view previously submitted proposals.